anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #exchangesfig_uc2_3 title="Voucher issuing exchange" artwork-align="center"}

+The HTTP request Content-Type header field for JSON-in-JWS PVR is: `application/voucher-jws+json` (see {{tpvr}} for the content definition), as defined in {{I-D.ietf-anima-jws-voucher}}.

+The Registrar-Agent sets the Accept field in the request-header indicating the acceptable Content-Type for the Voucher.

+The HTTP response Content-Type header field is set to `application/voucher-jws+json` as defined in {{I-D.ietf-anima-jws-voucher}} if no content negotiation is used.

 ### Request Artifact: Pledge Voucher-Request (PVR)

 For BRSKI-PRM, the Registrar-Agent sends the PVR by HTTP POST to the same registrar endpoint as introduced by BRSKI: "/.well-
 known/brski/requestvoucher", but with a Content-Type header field for JSON-in-JWS"

-The Content-Type header field for JSON-in-JWS PVR is: `application/voucher-jws+json` (see {{tpvr}} for the content definition), as defined in {{I-D.ietf-anima-jws-voucher}}.

-The Registrar-Agent sets the Accept field in the request-header indicating the acceptable Content-Type for the Voucher.

-The voucher-response Content-Type header field is set to `application/voucher-jws+json` as defined in {{I-D.ietf-anima-jws-voucher}}.

-TODO: conflict with content negotiation (Accept).
-So you mean "by default"?

 ### Supply RVR to MASA (backend interaction) {#rvr-proc}